 Landscape regulations for new development

-The Town requires comprehensive landscape design review for new development.
+The Town requires a comprehensive landscape design review for new development.
 This review must accommodate stormwater (flooding and erosion) issues, along with landscaping and aesthetic requirements.
 Some regulations include restriction of Kentucky Bluegrass in public spaces and newly built residential lots, and the use of low-water plants only in new or remodeled medians.
 These regulations can be found on the Town of Castle Rock website.

 Landscaper plant list